 Continuing downhill and still on the E4 you will soon see the village of Kaminaria below you.
 As you reach the outskirts of the village at 3 hours 55 minutes you will pass this shrine to Agios Ermolaos.

-Continue downhill on the main street through the sleepy village of Kaminaria where there are a couple of coffee shops (one of which is usually open!) and a drinking water supply (always working…so far!).
+Continue downhill on the main street through the sleepy village of Kaminaria where there are a couple of coffee shops (the one on the right in the civic centre seems to be almost always open!) and a drinking water supply (on the left further down the hill and always working…so far!).

-When you are ready to continue, walk back to the road and with your back to the bridge, turn left, heading downhill and after a couple of minutes crossing the road bridge.
+When you are ready to continue, walk back to the road and with your back to the bridge, turn left, heading downhill and cross the road bridge.

-Follow the well signed path as it climbs, then descends through the woods.
+Follow the well-signed path as it climbs, then descends through beautifully quiet woods.
 You will catch glimpses of Arminou Dam and reservoir through the trees.

-Birds seen on this walk: Blackbird, Blackcap, Chaffinch, Coal Tit, Cyprus Wheatear, Grey Wagtail, Hooded Crow, Jay, Magpie, Sparrow, Wheatear, Willow Warbler, Wood Pigeon, Wren
+Birds seen on this walk: Blackbird, Blackcap, Chaffinch, Coal Tit, Chukar, Cyprus Wheatear, Great Tit, Grey Wagtail, Hooded Crow, Jay, Magpie, Sparrow, Wheatear, Willow Warbler, Wood Pigeon, Wren